Water Reliability Plan

 Water Reliability Plan Projects

-Over the next five years, PWSA will invest nearly $470 million in large-scale water improvement projects.
+Over the course of the Water Reliability Plan, PWSA will invest nearly $470 million in large-scale water improvement projects.
 This comprehensive series of projects will provide a resilient and redundant water system that the people of Pittsburgh can rely on for many years to come.

 A new pump station will be built to replace the existing Pump Station, near the intersection of N. Negley Avenue and Mellon Terrace.
 The existing pump station will be demolished.
 New supply mains will built to connect the Highland II Reservoir to the new pump station, and new rising mains will be built to connect the new pump station to the surrounding water system.
 The new pump station will have an increased pumping capacity and will serve as a redundant supply to both the Highland II and Highland I Reservoirs' systems.